Abteilung III b: History

 The initial responsibilities of Sektion III b consisted of counterintelligence and foreign espionage.
-Its counter-espionage efforts focused on French Third Republic and Russian Empire while the Imperial German Navy (Kaiserliche Marine) was responsible for military intelligence in the United Kingdom (UK).
+Its counter-espionage efforts focused on the French Third Republic and the Russian Empire while the Imperial German Navy (Kaiserliche Marine) was responsible for military intelligence in the United Kingdom (UK).
 During the First World War, III b acquired additional roles in media censorship and propaganda.

 In 1917 Abteilung III b gained authorization to operate domestic counterintelligence (Inlandsaufklärung).
 The secret activities of III b developed under the head of Abteilung III b, Colonel Walter Nicolai (in office: 1913–1918), as war made the need for counter-espionage more pressing.
 Never before had a German intelligence group held such influence in the German Reich.

 When the war began, the network of agents in enemy countries quickly evaporated as belligerent nations arrested the agents.
 The Secret Service could not provide information about enemy intentions and operational-deployment plans.
 At the German General Staff, within the News Department, the 'enemy editor' grew more suspicious of information delivered as facts, as the intelligence service's reports often proved to be false.
 In the assessment of the enemy situation, there was one mishap after another.
 The fundamental error lay in the separation of news gathering and analysis.

 As the war progressed, Abteilung III b increasingly established itself as a counterintelligence and ultra-nationalist propaganda organization.
 The Far-Left press often referred to Colonel Nicolai, the head of the Abteilung, as the "father of lies", among many other things.

 In addition, Abteilung III b also expanded as the agents of the intelligence arm of the Imperial German Navy under diplomatic cover in the German Foreign Office were exposed in Mexico, Argentina, and the United States.

 At the end of the war, the division was disbanded.